 In addition to full coverage, your auto lender may require you to purchase gap insurance.
 Gap insurance coverage is a separate type of insurance coverage that bridges the difference between what your vehicle is worth and what you currently owe on it.

 On average, cars will depreciate (lose value) by more than 10% a month after you drive it off the lot, and may even lose 20% of its value after that first year.
 In the event of an accident, you may find that your insurance company’s full coverage policy will only cover its current value—not your purchase price.
 Most lenders require gap insurance to cover the remaining amount.

 How do I buy gap insurance?

-You can buy gap insurance directly from your auto lender, but it’s not recommended.
-Your gap insurance premiums will be rolled into the total financed cost of your vehicle.
-This makes them subject to interest.
+You can buy gap insurance directly from your auto lender, but it’s not recommended as gap insurance is typically more expensive when purchased from a dealer.
+Your premiums will also be rolled into the total financed cost of your vehicle, making them subject to interest.

 Instead, reach out to your current auto insurance company to find out if they offer gap insurance.
 Many insurers charge hundreds of dollars less for gap coverage than what your lender does.
 If your current insurance company does not offer the option for gap insurance, it may be worth shopping for new auto insurance.

 What if I don’t have full coverage on a financed car?

 Lenders want the vehicles they finance to be protected in the event of an accident or theft.
 Failure to keep that protection—whether because you don’t pay your premiums or because you cancel the policy—is a breach of contract with the lender.
 They could repossess your car, require you to pay the loan off in full or cancel the loan entirely.